byterubpay/byterub-site/_posts/2016-08-28-logs-for-the-Kovri-dev-meeting-held-on-2016-08-28.md

 **\<meeting-bot> [fluffypony]** which is affecting that and the other one
 **\<meeting-bot> [fluffypony]** (the increased attention means an increase of people poking at our infrastructure, hence the move)
 **\<meeting-bot> [anonimal]** Ah, ok.
 How is content coming along?
 Did you get that rough draft finished?
-**\<meeting-bot> [fluffypony]** should be done by next meeting, and I'll push the Kovri page to the Monero website in the next week so that we can open it up to the community to work on it
+**\<meeting-bot> [fluffypony]** should be done by next meeting, and I'll push the Kovri page to the ByteRub website in the next week so that we can open it up to the community to work on it
 **\<meeting-bot> [fluffypony]** it's in a sub-section of its own
 **\<meeting-bot> [fluffypony]** so it can have as much content as required
 **\<meeting-bot> [EinMByte]** nice, didn't know we were getting a website